metayeti/mINI/README.md

 `it.second` is an object which is either a `mINI::INIMap` type on the first level or `std::string` type on the second level.

-Iterators are only meant for traversing data in order and cannot be used for manipulating it.
-For this purpose the API only exposes a `const_iterator`.
+Iterators are only meant for traversing data and can't be used to manipulate data - for this purpose the API only exposes a `const_iterator`.

 ## Thanks